autopkg/novaksam-recipes/README.md

 The recipes must be kept in the root folder so that it can correctly access template, script and image folders.

-Requires the following repos: scriptingosx, golbiga, hansen-m, jleggat, cgerke-recipes, nmcspadden
+Requires the following repos: scriptingosx, golbiga, hansen-m, jleggat, cgerke-recipes, nmcspadden, jessepeterson